 Other Popular Winter Trails in Yoho National Park

-Parks Canada publishes a great winter guide to Yoho National Park which can be downloaded for more information on all hiking and skiing trails in the park.
+Parks Canada publishes a great winter guide to Yoho National Park, which can be downloaded for more information on hiking and skiing trails.

-Disclaimer: I have received complimentary accommodations at both Emerald Lake Lodge and at the Lake O’Hara Lodge so that I could gather content for this and other stories.
-As always all opinions and words are my own and this story is not sponsored by any company or business featured.
+Disclaimer: I have received complimentary accommodations at both Emerald Lake Lodge and the Lake O’Hara Lodge so that I could gather content for this and other stories.
+As always, all opinions and words are my own, and this story is not sponsored by any company or business featured.